-Weightlifter’s elbow, also known in medical terms as triceps tendonitis, can cause significant discomfort and make many everyday activities challenging.
+Weightlifter’s elbow, also known in medical terms as triceps tendonitis, can cause significant discomfort and make many everyday activities challenging due to the tricep pain.
 Tendonitis is also called tendinitis.

 The triceps is a three-headed muscle originating at several points along the arm, including right below the shoulder blade, the upper arm bone, and extending to the forearm.
 It enables you to extend your forearm and elbow joint.

 The body contains parts called tendons which are strong, moveable tissues connecting muscles to bones.
 They play a major role in your ability to move and perform any type of exercise.
 The triceps tendon links the back of your arm bone and elbow joint together.
 Triceps tendonitis occurs when this structure becomes inflamed.

 Inflammation can be the result of several possible causes.
 The most common is overuse over an extended period.
 If you work in a job requiring consistent movements, such as lifting and carrying, your chances of developing the condition increase significantly.
 Moreover, athletes who engage in repeated, throwing motions are also at a heightened risk.